Barney-s2/T2rWithStore/README.md

 Stripe Membership: You will need to setup an account with Stripe and add Developer API Keys both Publishable and Private keys

 # TODOs:
+1> Create_Blog and Blog_update API's are usable by any auth user.
+Presently needs restricted access for members only usage.
 1> Create email listings with additional capabilities (customers/user toggling at admin level only) in Django.

 # Todays Status: